solariz/tinyPHPshortener/README.md

 }
 ```

+In the `.storage` subdir you find a config.example.php copy it to config.php and edit as needed.

 ### Cleanup and Maintenance

 Currently the maint script is not done yet.
 So I temporary use a cronjob to clean very old stuff from the .storage directory.